derek-knox/Coding-For-Designers/Structure Style Behavior/Structure.md

 The building blocks are different depending on the context, but the underlying relationships between them are identical.
 Reusable knowledge is the win here.
 These relationships are referred to as *parent-child* relationships, a *tree*.
 In both a 2D and a 3D structure, a tree of parent-child relationships exists.
 The same parent-child relationships, the same tree structure, can have many layout variations in both 2D and 3D.
 Structure is not layout, it is simply the tree of parent-child relationships.

-The simplest tree structure, in both 2D and 3D, consists of a single parent node and no children nodes.
+The *body* for an HTML document and the *scene* for Unity are each the root parent for their respective platforms.
+The simplest tree structure, in both 2D and 3D, consists of a single child node of the root parent.
 This is a one-node tree.

 *^ TODO - Image 1 node 2D and 1 node 3D (parent only) ^*

-The second simplest structure has two variants: one with two parent nodes and one with a parent node containing one child node.
+The second simplest structure has two variants: one with two child nodes and one with a single child that is also a parent due to itself containing one child.
 These are both examples of two-node trees.

 *^ TODO - Image 2 node 2D and 2 node 3D (parent with child and two parents) ^*